 All students are required to meet with an academic advisor prior to registration until they have earned 28 credit hours and are academically in Good Standing.

-Every degree-seeking student is assigned an advising team, made up of a First Year/Retention Advisor and a Program Advisor.
-Additionally, a Dean and Associate Dean are available to assist students.
+Every degree-seeking student is assigned an advising team, made up of a First Year/ Retention Advisor and a Faculty Advisor.

 Advisors help students with schedule building and adjustment, transfer planning, career exploration and development, changes of major, academic recovery, and other issues impacting academic success.

-First Year/Retention Advisors are located in the Advising and Academic Support Center in the College Welcome Center.
-Program Advisors are typically faculty within the student's program of study.
+First Year/Retention Advisors are located in the College Welcome Center.
+Faculty Advisors are typically faculty within the student's program of study.
 Advisor assignments can be found in the student's My Northeast account.